 I am now much better at knowing who I am in Christ!
 Yes, I sometimes still struggle with it but I know where to go when that happens!

-Knowing Who I am in Christ -So Who Does God Say I Am?
+Knowing Who I Am Christ -So Who Does God Say I Am?

 Colossians 1:22 - Holy and blameless